reside-ic/privateer2/development.md

 privateer2 --path tmp --as=bob check --connection
 ```

-This command would be simpler to run if in the `tmp` directory, which would be the usual situation in a multi-machine setup
+This command would be simpler to run if we are in the `tmp` directory, which would be the usual situation in a multi-machine setup

 ```
 privateer2 check --connection